syncfusion-content/wpf-docs/wpf/DataGrid/Column-Types.md

 ### Limitations

-Following are the limitations of GridCheckBoxSelectorColumn,
+The following are the limitations of GridCheckBoxSelectorColumn:

-1. Selector column does not support cell selection.
+* Selector column does not support cell selection.
-2. Selector column does not support data operations like sorting, filtering and grouping.
+* Selector column does not support data operations such as sorting, filtering, and grouping.
-3. Selector column will be excluded in operations like printing and exporting.
+* Selector column will be excluded in operations such as printing and exporting.
-4. Selector column does not have filter row support.
+* Selector column does not have filter row support.

 ## Custom column support